 With that in mind, I felt it was time to debunk some of these common myths.
 Hopefully, one or more of these will either help you get your user stories back on track or make your stories more effective for your development teams.

-They are lightweight specifications describing how features need to work from a real person’s perspective.
+They are lightweight specifications describing how features need to work from a real user’s perspective.
 They are structured for efficiency and to highlight what’s important, not for reading like a story.

-All they need is to understand what that feature is supposed to do – and any requirements and interdependencies, of course.
-Let your experts on the development team figure out the best way how to build it.
+All the developers need is to understand what that feature is supposed to do – and any requirements and interdependencies, of course.
+Let your experts on the development team figure out the best way to build it.

 Most users don’t really know what they want until they see it.
 And they don’t know how to write effective specifications, either.
 Your business and development teams will collaborate to write each user story.
 The user’s only real involvement would be to provide input and feedback.

 An early user story can always be modified by a later one — especially when new information or feedback is acquired.
-That’s a huge advantage of Scrum development – you can make adjustments as quickly as your next two-week sprint.
+That’s a huge advantage of Scrum development – it is iterative and incremental.
+You can make adjustments as quickly as in your next two-week sprint.

 Including obvious details is a waste of time in writing them, as well as a waste of time in reading them.
 Remember that Scrum development is a team-based approach, so you’re not worrying about quirks of communication that might derail a single engineer.
 Instead, focus on those non-obvious behaviors and conditions that the majority of your development team might not know.

 Sometimes you’ll run into a task that doesn’t translate well into the user story format.
-If trying to fit such a task into a user story would cause confusion – or overcomplicate it – don’t do it.
-You can still add it to your production sprint even if it’s not in user story form.
+If trying to fit such a task into a user story would cause confusion – or overcomplicate it – leave it out.
+You can still add it to your production sprint, even if it’s not in user story form.
 Note that it should still follow your process rules, such as not exceeding 25% of the sprint’s capacity.

-The term “user story” is somewhat of a misnomer, since it implies an end-user perspective.
-For development purposes, a “user” is simply a real person with some involvement in the production software.
-This could be IT staff monitoring log entries, business leaders compiling reports, or consumers using the application.
-The main point of calling it a user story is to track back to whoever’s using that feature so you get a more complete sense of what the feature should do.
+The term “user story” is somewhat of a misnomer since it implies an end-user perspective.
+For development purposes, a “user” is simply a role or persona who uses the production software.
+This could be IT staff monitoring log entries, business leaders compiling reports, another system, or consumers using the application.
+The main point of calling it a user story is to track back to whoever’s using that feature so you get a complete sense of what the feature should do.